aphalo/romnidriver/README.md

 OmniDriver from Ocean Optics (now Ocean Insight) is written in Java.
 To access the functions in this driver from R, we need to a bridge between both languages, given by package ‘rJava’ available in CRAN.
-The requirement is not only Java JRE, the runtime environment, but aslo Java JDK, the development kit to be installed.
+The requirement is not only Java JRE, the runtime environment, but also Java JDK, the development kit to be installed.
 Java 8 is known to work.
 On computers with processors that support two command sets, for 32 bits and 64 bits, the version of Java and R should match.
 On Windows, by default